Commercial Banking – Armenia

 Impact to HSBC and our customers

-HSBC is proud of our commitment to becoming fully FATCA compliant in all countries where we operate.
+HSBC is proud of our commitment to becoming fully FATCA compliant in all countries and territories where we operate.
 Other banks and financial organisations will also be affected.
 However their approach to adopting FATCA may differ to that of HSBC.
 We are currently reviewing the effect of the legislation for our customers in order to identify where we need to report information to the IRS.

 In order to establish your tax status, we need to obtain certain documents.
 These documents are HSBC declarations and /or US tax forms that will enable you to declare and confirm your tax status to us for the purposes of FATCA.
 We also need your formation documents, for example certificate of incorporation or similar document confirming your place of incorporation.